 Besides setting yourself up with good ergonomics, don’t be stationary all day.
 Get up and move every 25 minutes.
 Do some of these stretches right at your desk and maybe even do it with your students.
 Your eyes also need a break from the screen.
 Take more frequent eye breaks by looking away from the screen for just 20 seconds or so.
-Make sure you have enough light in your work space with no glare.
-I myself am a migraineur and I recommend anyone who’s migraines are triggered by the screen consider anti-glare screen filters, adjust the refresh rate, adjust the color temperature or use a blue light app, use consider computer glasses that block blue-green light, and to wear your glasses.
+Make sure you have enough light in your workspace with no glare.
+I myself am a migraineur and I recommend anyone whose migraines are triggered by the screen to consider anti-glare screen filters, adjust the refresh rate, adjust the color temperature or use a blue light app, use consider computer glasses that block blue-green light, and wear your glasses.

 Let’s talk about your mouse.
 If you have any carpel tunnel I suggest a vertical mouse.
 A vertical mouse prevents pronation of the hand and wrist.
 Pronation is undesirable as it tightens the joint space of the two forearm bones.
-This is key to preventing carpel tunnel is to avoid bending wrists as you work.
+This is key to preventing carpal tunnel is to avoid bending your wrists as you work.

-I am neither a lawyer nor doctor, so obviously seek out proper assistance if necessary for any problems.
+I am neither a lawyer nor a doctor, so obviously seek out proper assistance if necessary for any problems.
 In the meanwhile, I hope these ergonomic suggestions are helpful for those of you who never anticipated working at a desk all day!